victoriyaforsythe/PyIRI/docs/examples/ex_daily_parameters.rst

 -  critical frequency 'fo' in MHz

--  probability occurrence of F1 reion 'P'
+-  probability occurrence of F1 region 'P'

 -  height of the peak 'hm' in km